 The high level of Potassium is to fix Potassium deficiency.
-The low level of Potassium will affects grass plants greatly.
+The low level of Potassium will affect grass plants greatly.

 Symptoms of Potassium deficiency are Chlorosis.
-It is an abnormal loss of green coloration of leaves of grass.
+It is an abnormal loss of green colouration of leaves of grass.

-The color turns to yellow which lead to defoliation and shedding.
-The Potassium stimulate growth and in low level could lead to slow growth or poor root or poor stem development.
+The colour turns to yellow which leads to defoliation and shedding.
+The Potassium stimulates growth and in low level could lead to slow growth or poor root or poor stem development.

 The high level of Phosphorus is also to fix Phosphorus deficiency.
-The early sign of a Phosphorus deficiency is reduced vigor or slowed the growth of grass.
+The early sign of a Phosphorus deficiency is reduced vigour or slowed the growth of grass.